Eruchie/dareyio-pbl/project3.md

     - The backend code of our `Todo` list application has been written with a database confgured.
 We will use some API development client to test our code.
 Postman will be used to test the application.

-    - Open Postman, create a POST request to the API as below (This request sends a new task to our To-Do list so the application could store it in the database):
+    - Open Postman, create a POST request to the API.
+This request will send a new task to our To-Do list so the application could store it in the database:

     - On the header tab, set the key: `Content-Type`, value = `application\json` and POST = `http://52.14.204.42:5000/api/todos`